 Do I have social anxiety and how do I find out?
 Social phobia is an anxiety disorder.
 Someone with social phobia manifests symptoms of anxiety.
-Here are some tips for dealing with social anxiety disorder to help you discover your anxiety levels.
+Here are some tips for social anxiety disorder to help you discover your anxiety levels.

 - If I want to know do I have social anxiety, then check to see if the following conditions are present: